The Top 5 Supplements to Fall Asleep Faster

 5. Vitamin D

-There is some evidence that Vitamin D improves sleep latency, with Examine.com rating the evidence as grade C. Vitamin D as a supplement is a vitamin derived from synthetic (lanolin or lichen), commonly taken as softgel or tablet or drops.
+There is some evidence that Vitamin D improves sleep latency.
+Grade C, according to Examine.com.
+Vitamin D as a supplement is a vitamin derived from synthetic (lanolin or lichen), commonly taken as softgel or tablet or drops.
 Studies typically use 1,000–4,000 IU.

 Vitamin D is a fat-soluble vitamin the body produces when skin is exposed to sunlight.
 Most people in northern climates or who spend limited time outdoors have low levels, which affects immune function, bone strength, and mood.
 Research shows strong evidence across a wide range of outcomes — including reduced infection risk, improved bone mineral density, and reduced symptoms of depression and anxiety.
 It is best taken as a softgel or drop with a meal containing fat, which is needed for absorption.